-Are you looking for a way to make ornaments that look sophisticated, use your stash threads but that can be finished quickly?
+Are you looking for a way to make ornaments that look sophisticated and use your stash threads but that can be finished quickly?
 Look no further than 14-count plastic canvas and the wealth of quilt designs.
 This Spoolies Plastic Canvas Needlepoint Quilt Ornament is a perfect introduction to this much-overlooked material and to the wealth of great quilt designs.
-It’s part of the Plastic Canvas Blog Hop.

 My grandmother was a seamstress and I remember loving all the wooden spools of brightly colored thread at her home.
 This quilt reminds me of her.
 It’s based on a free quilt pattern from Humble Bee Buzzings.
 I lightened both the spool ends and the background.

 14-count plastic canvas is easily found at most craft shops.
 It comes in 8.5 x 11 inch sheets usually in white and clear.
 Either can be used although clear works slightly better for the front and white for the back of the ornament.

 Any thread you use on 14-mesh canvas or that gives good or heavy coverage on 18-mesh canvas will work on this count of plastic canvas

 - 5 sewing “thread” colors, I used red, yellow, green, blue, and violet

 - background thread in white, ecru, or cream I used Vineyard Merino)

 - dark thread for inner and outside borders